chikamichi/metamorphosis/README.md

 MyProject::Server.start # let the conference start!
 ```

-Here's how the Backward plugin is defined:
+Here's how the Backward plugin is defined.
+This example is a bit verbose as there's only one redefinition,
+and an unnecessarily nested modules structure, yet it should get you started.

 ``` ruby
 # ./spells/backward.rb